Soldier's Bridge, California

-Soldier's Bridge is a former settlement in Lassen County, California.
-It was located 16 mi southeast of Susanville.
+Soldier's Bridge is a former settlement in Lassen County, California, located 16 mi southeast of Susanville.

-In the summer of 1860, First Lieutenant Hamilton from the San Francisco Presidio and fifty men built a bridge at the site, hence the name.
+In the summer of 1860, First Lieutenant Hamilton from the San Francisco Presidio and fifty men built a bridge a quarter of a mile below what was then called the Tanner's Lane, hence the name.
 Soldier's Bridge was on the Nobles Emigrant Trail.

 John Pine operated a store and post office at Soldier's Bridge from 1864 to 1867.
 The store and post office closed when Pine declared bankruptcy.